phaserjs/phaser/README.md

 * The Tiled JSON parser will now include Tiled polygons, ellipse and rectangle geometry objects in the resulting map data (thanks @tigermonkey, #791)
 * Input.addMoveCallback allows you to bind as many callbacks as you like to the DOM move events (Input.setMoveCallback is now flagged as deprecated)
 * Input.deleteMoveCallback will remove a previously set movement event callback.
+* Mouse will now check if it's over the game canvas or not and set Pointer.withinGame accordingly.
+* Mouse.mouseOutCallback callback added for when the mouse is no longer over the game canvas.
+* Mouse.stopOnGameOut boolean controls if Pointer.stop will be called if the mouse leaves the game canvas (defaults to false)

 ### New Plugins